 - Whether you’re setting up a tent or parking an RV, choose a campsite that is exposed to the sun so that both can absorb some heat during the day.
 Also, it is very important to find a site with a windbreak, if possible.

 - Bring PLENTY of layers of clothing.
-Anyone familiar with Alberta winters knows that there are times where it is possible to golf one day and then hit a snowy mountain the next – the weather changes quickly.
+Anyone familiar with Alberta winters knows that there are times when it is possible to golf one day and then hit a snowy mountain the next – the weather changes quickly.
 Make sure that your innermost layers are of a wicking material (not cotton!) to ensure that you stay warm.

 - Keep moving and plan daily activities; camping can be boring if you just spend your whole time huddled in your tent or RV trying to stay warm.